U.S.– CAFTA-DR Free Trade Agreement

 No specific certificate is required for the U.S. – CAFTA FTA but your importer may request a specific format.
 More information on what to include can be found in Free Trade Agreements Certificates of Origin.

-- USTR CAFTA-DR
+- USTR CAFTA-DR (includes Final Text of the Agreement)

 - USDA Overview